mmistakes/made-mistakes-jekyll/_posts/2012-09-10-theskull-com-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of theskull-com"
+title: "Dark hat and flannet coat"
 description: "PaperFaces portrait of theskull-com drawn with Paper by 53 on an iPad."
 image: paperfaces-theskull-com-tumblr-lg
 thumb: paperfaces-theskull-com-tumblr-150.jpg